 Article 1.
 General Provisions and Requirements

-56200.
+§ 56200.
 Implementation.

 This chapter implements, and should be read in conjunction with, Chapter 2, Article 8 (commencing with Section 69640), Part 42, Division 5, of the Education Code.
 The definitions in this article apply to the requirements of this chapter.

-56201.
+§ 56201.
 Waiver.

 The Chancellor is authorized to waive any part or all of Articles 3 and 5.
 Waiver requests must be submitted to the Chancellor in writing by the district superintendent/chancellor setting forth in detail the reasons for the request and the resulting problems caused if the request were denied.

+Guidance

+The Chancellor’s Office is issuing waivers to sections of Article 3 and 5 where noted.
+For those sections, no written request is needed.

-56202.
+§ 56202.
 Full-Time Student.

 "Full-time Student" means a student, who during a regular semester or quarter is enrolled in a minimum of 12 credit units or the equivalent in community college courses.
 Full-time student for a summer or inter-session shall be defined by the college district.